Learn about our guiding values and workplace culture.

 I dreamed of a practice where someone answers the phone the first time a person reaches out for help.
 Through the years, I’d heard countless stories of clients calling dozens of practitioners for help before hearing back from one person.
 And I understood, the need is far greater than supply in our community.
 But help-seeking can be such a vulnerable and complicated act; I wanted a responsive and supportive welcome for clients.

 Moreover, through my dissertation, I understood the value of deep workplace engagement.
 The feminist in me has always been clear that engagement means showing up in the community and working for progressive social change.
 I wondered, what would it look like if we were fully engaged in sessions and outside in the world?
 How could we amplify our impact if we supported prevention, education, and awareness initiatives as well?

-Fast forward a few years later, and with the collaboration and support of valued colleagues, friends, and family, here we are.
-Kindred Psychology is all of those things, and so much more.
-It would not be the place it is without many contributions and collaborations from others along the way.
+I sought counsel from innovative psychologists in California, progressive impact-focused business consultants in Washington D.C., and my trusted local attorney in Nebraska.
+Fast forward a few years later, and here we are.
+Kindred Psychology is all of the things I envisioned it would be, and so much more.
+It would not be the place it is without these contributions and collaborations from others along the way.
 (And that was really the point all along, wasn’t it?)
 This deeply engaged and fully supported model of practice doesn’t align with everyone’s vision for their careers.
 There have been and will continue to be many evolutions as Kindred Psychology grows to take shape as a collaborative therapy practice, but one thing remains clear:

-After-hours, when our office doors are open, you will hear the sounds of laughter and supportive connections among Kindred clinicians and staff in our hallways.
+After-hours, when our office doors are open, you will witness supportive connections among Kindred clinicians and staff, and you will hear the healing music of laughter in our hallways.